Damage to Structures

-Thirteen-lined ground squirrels and chipmunks generally do not pose a direct threat to humans or pets.
+Chipmunks generally do not pose a direct threat to humans or pets.
 They typically flee when approached.
-Thirteen-lined ground squirrels may contract bubonic plague, the disease responsible for the Black Death during the Middle Ages.
 Chipmunks are not significant carriers of diseases harmful to humans.
 All rodents are susceptible to Lyme disease.

 Most conflicts with chipmunks are nuisance problems.
 They may consume flower bulbs, seeds, seedlings, bird seed, grass seed, and pet food that is not stored in rodent-proof storage containers.
 In New England, chipmunks cause considerable damage to the tubing systems of maple sugar producers by gnawing the plastic spiles and lines.